undeMalum/portfolio/content/posts/meeting-charges/index.md

 ***

 # Adam
 Adam has just entered his 30s so he's the youngest.
-Just alike Marcin, Adam is quite shy and very able-bodied.
+Just like Marcin, Adam is quite shy and very able-bodied.
 The difference is that Adam's a feet higher!
 He's tall and massive, but peaceful.
-I admit, one may run of patience very quickly with his turtle pace and perfectionism. **Anyway, he's lovely with his need for doing "mature stuff"** (this `"desire for manhood"` is the bridge that connects all of my boys and the reason why I was assigned to them).
+I admit, one may run of patience very quickly with his turtle pace and perfectionism. **Anyways, he's lovely with his need for doing "mature stuff"** (this `"desire for manhood"` is the bridge that connects all of my boys and the reason why I was assigned to them).
 We also bike a lot together, usually around Lake Rusałka or Citadel.
 Adam has expressed his desire of trying out an electric scooter so we'll definitely give it a go in the near future!

 ***
 {{< neighbouring >}}